 The importance of maintaining accurate records of business software licenses cannot be understated – indeed, we repeat that message regularly here at Origina.
 Using IBM®’s Passport Advantage portal as your starting point, you must create your own asset database that records where licenses are being used, and how many are in/out of circulation.

-The only proper way to survive a failed IBM® audit is to prepare for it in advance.
-Yes, there will still be problems, but you can help to minimise their impact, for your business and for you personally.
+The only proper way to survive a failed IBM audit is to prepare for it in advance.
+Yes, there will still be problems, but you can help to minimize their impact, for your business and for you personally.
+Oh and don’t fall for any of the BS myths about licenses and IBM audits.